Medication Summary

 Pramoxine topical (Itch-X)

-Derived from plants of Solanaceae family.
-May render skin and joints insensitive to pain by depleting substance P in peripheral sensory neurons.
+Capsaicin topical is derived from plants of the Solanaceae family.
+It may render skin and joints insensitive to pain by depleting substance P in peripheral sensory neurons.

 Vitamin D Analogs